Andy-set-studio/stalfos.io/01-css.md

 hidden_title: Stalfos CSS documentation
 ---

 Stalfos provides you with a really simple and lightweight CSS framework that you can use to help you out.
 It's based on the BEM methodology, but isn't overly opinionated.
-It provides you with useful little tools such as a silent grid system, useful mixins and a project structure aimed at helping you to write component based CSS.
+It provides you with useful little tools such as a grid system, useful mixins and a project structure aimed at helping you to write component based CSS.

 ## Project Structure

 Let's have a look at the project structure first.
 The folders within the `scss` directory are:

 - `framework`: This houses the framework level SCSS
-  - `core`: Core modules such as the grid, resets and display components live here
+  - `core`: Core modules such as resets and display components live here
   - `file-templates`: Where any templates live for certain elements of the framework
   - `helpers`: Where small, silent helpers live
   - `mixins`: Any framework level mixins such as `font-size` and `media-query` live here